-The following discussion and analysis of the financial condition and results of operations of SpringWorks Therapeutics, Inc. should be read in conjunction with the condensed consolidated financial statements and the related notes thereto included elsewhere in this Quarterly Report on Form 10-Q, or Quarterly Report, and our consolidated financial statements and notes thereto contained in the Company's Annual Report on Form 10-K, for the year ended December 31, 2022, or 2022 Form 10-K, filed with the Securities and Exchange Commission, or SEC, to Pebruary 28, 2023.
+The following discussion and analysis of the financial condition and results of operations of SpringWorks Therapeutics, Inc. should be read in conjunction with the condensed consolidated financial statements and the related notes thereto included elsewhere in this Quarterly Report on Form 10-Q, or Quarterly Report, and our consolidated financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, or 2022 Form 10-K, filed with the Securities and Exchange Commission, or SEC, on February 28, 2023.
 Unless the context otherwise requires, all references to "we," "us," "our," "SpringWorks," or the "Company" refer to SpringWorks Therapeutics, Inc., together with its subsidiaries.
 This discussion and analysis contains forward-looking statements based upon current expectations that involve risks and uncertainties.
-We caution you that forward-looking statements are not guarantees of future performance, and that our actual results of operations, financial condition and liquidity, and the developments in our business and the industry in which we operate, may differ materially from the results discussed or projected in the forward-looking statements contained in this Quarterly Report.
-We discuss risks and other factors that we believe could cause or contribute to these potential differences elsewhere in this Quarterly Report, including under Item 1A.
-"Risk Factors" and under "Special Note Regarding Forward-Looking Statements".
+We caution you that forward-looking statements are not quarantees of future performance, and that our actual results of operations, financial condition and liquidity, and the developments in our business and the industry in which we operate, may differ materially from the results discussed or projected in the forward-looking statements contained in this Quarterly Report.
+We discuss risks and other factors that we believe could cause or contribute to these potential differences elsewhere in this Quarterly Report, including in Part II, Item 1A.
+"Risk Factors" and under "Special Note Regarding Forward-Looking Statements."
 In addition, even if our results of operations, financial condition and liquidity, and the developments in our business and the industry in which we operate are consistent with the forward-looking statements contained in this Quarterly Report, they may not be predictive of results or developments in future periods.
 We caution readers not to place undue reliance on any forward-looking statements made by us, which speak only as of the date they are made.
-We disclaim any obligation, except as specifically required by law and the rules o
+We disclaim any obligation, except as specifically required by law and the rules of the SEC to publicly update or revise any such statements to reflect any change in our expectations or in events, conditions or circumstances on which any such statements may be based, or that may affect the likelihood that actual results will differ from those set forth in the forward-looking statements.